ccxt/ccxt/README.md

 - placing orders
 - canceling orders
 - placing withdrawal requests
-- posting chat messages
+- posting chat/trollbox messages
 - etc

 **Some exchanges do not offer a *pub* WS API, they will offer *sub* WS API only.** However, there are exchanges that have a complete Streaming API as well.

-> #### Unified WS API

-> In most cases a user cannot operate effectively having just the WebSocket API.
-Exchanges will stream public market data *sub*, and the REST API is still needed for the *pub* part (where missing).
+In most cases a user cannot operate effectively having just the Streaming API.
+Exchanges will stream public market data *sub*, and the REST API is still needed for the *pub* part where missing.

+#### Incremental Data Structures

+#### Unified Streaming API

-> The goal of ccxt is to  seamlessly combine in a unified interface all available types of networking, possibly, without introducing backward-incompatible changes.
+The goal of CCXT Pro is to seamlessly combine all available types of networking in a unified interface without introducing backward-incompatible changes.

-> The WebSocket API in ccxt consists of the following:
+The Streaming API in CCXT Pro consists of two types of interfaces:

-> - the pull (on-demand) interface
+- Pull (on-demand) interface
-> - the push (notification-based) interface
+- Push (notification-based) interface

-> The *pull* WebSocket interface replicates the async REST interface one-to-one.
+The *Pull* interface replicates the async REST interface one-to-one.
 So, in order to switch from `REST` to `pull WebSocket + REST`, the user is only required to submit a { ws: true } option to constructor params.
 From there any call to the unified API will be switched to WebSockets, where available (whee supported by the exchange).

-> The *pull* interface means the user pulling data from the library by calling its methods, whereas the data is fetched and merged in background.
+> Using the *pull* interface means pulling data from the library by calling its methods, whereas the data is fetched and merged in the background.
 For example, whevener the user calls the `fetchOrderBook (symbol, params)` method, the following sequence of events takes place:

+###

+> 1. If the user is not subscribed to the orderbook updates for that symbol yet, the library will subscribe the user to it upon first call.
-> 1. If the user is already subscribed to the orderbook updates feed for that particular symbol, the returned value would represent the current state of that orderbook in memory with all updates up to the moment of the call.
+> 2. If the user is already subscribed to the orderbook updates feed for that particular symbol, the returned value would represent the current state of that orderbook in memory with all updates up to the moment of the call.
-> 2. If the user is not subscribed to the orderbook updates for that symbol yet, the library will subscribe the user to it upon first call.
 > 3. After subscribing, the library will receive a snapshot of current orderbook.
 This is returned to the caller right away.
 > 4. It will continue to receive partial updates just in time from the exchange, merging all updates with the orderbook in memory.
 Each incoming update is called a *delta*.
 Deltas represent changes to the orderbook (order added, edited or deleted) that have to be merged on top of the last known snapshot of the orderbook.
 These update-deltas are incoming continuously as soon as the exchange sends them.
 > 5. The ccxt library merges deltas to the orderbook in background.